JonMoore9000/Wind-Relics/README.md

 ##### Wind Relics is a Skyweaver lore project, cataloging all Skyweaver lore.
 From all 500+ cards to official Skyweaver lore.
 All in one place.

-You can test it here [Duelyst Randomizer](https://jonmoore9000.github.io/Wind-Relics/).
+You can test it here [Wind Relics](https://jonmoore9000.github.io/Wind-Relics/).

 ![This is an image](assets/wr.png)